BindiChen/project_getting_and_cleaning_data/CodeBook.md

 41. "Frequency.Body.Acceleration.Mean.X"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 42. "Frequency.Body.Acceleration.Mean.Y"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 43. "Frequency.Body.Acceleration.Mean.Z"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 44. "Frequency.Body.Acceleration.StdDev.X"